defunSM/pathfinder/README.md

 Copyright © 2014 FIXME

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

+DESCRIPTION
 =======
 A pathfinding algorithm using clojure and quil for visualization.